amita1996/CV-Final-Project-SynthText/README.md

 In my solution I used a Deep Convolutional Neural Network, Circle Loss, Voting and Warping.

-In order to fully understand my solution please read the fully detailed PDF file.
+In order to fully understand my solution please read the detailed PDF file.